WaryWolf/findacrafter/README.md

 * Need to figure out what information should be stored in the database - schema review
 * Queueing system to avoid checking same characters too often - probably based on timestamp field for each character
-* Set some kind of query limit, once we figure out what the limit is (50-75k per day i think)
+* Set a per-day query limit (100k requests before we get a 503, maybe use 80k to be on the safe side)
 * web front-end for querying the DB - PHP? node.js? something secure, quick, easy to understand.
+* add argument parsing so we don't need to edit the code to change stuff

 Other: